pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX81.md

 When possible the library will be built with a "packed" font to save memory.

-If you need to save further space, you can reguild the graphics libraries to use the standard ROM font (note that no undercase letters will be displayed in that case: a converter will re-map the missing symbols).
+If you need to save further space, you can rebuild the graphics libraries to use the standard ROM font (note that no undercase letters will be displayed in that case: a converter will re-map the missing symbols).
 THIS LAST OPTION IS FOR EXPERT USERS ONLY and requires the ROMFONT option set for "ansi/zx81/f_ansi_char.asm".